walker-tx/book-club-typescript/README.md

 <!-- Start Error Handling [errors] -->
 ## Error Handling

 All SDK methods return a response object or throw an error.
-By default, an API error will throw a `errors.SDKError`.
+By default, an API error will throw a `errors.APIError`.

 If a HTTP request fails, an operation my also throw an error from the `models/errors/httpclienterrors.ts` module: